Venture Capital Resources

 Bluestem Capital is a mid-west private equity company based in Sioux Falls, SD.
 The officers of Bluestem have over 85 years of collective business and private equity experience.
 Learn more about Bluestem at www.bluestemcapital.com.

 South Dakota Equity Partners is a public-private partnership that aims to invest up to $30 million into early and growth-stage companies in South Dakota.
 The partnership aims to invest in a variety of projects, primarily research commercialization and knowledge-based companies.
-For more information, contact Blaine Crissman at [email protected]
+You can learn more by reading our article or by contacting Blaine Crissman at [email protected]

 The Funding Farm brings businesses, products and ideas together with investors from rural America, and provides business consulting services to many types of companies.
 Learn more at TheFundingFarm.com.